ethanhillas/Terraform-Elastic-Stack-Infrastructure-Small/README.md

  1. Run `terraform init` in the root directory of the repository.
 This will initialise terraform and download the AWS provider module.
  2. Initialise input variables.
 You can do this either of two ways:
    * Specify each required variable at the command line as prompted when you run `terraform plan` or `terraform apply`.
-   * Create a tfvars file following the schema provided in the example.tfvars file found in the repository.
+   * Create a tfvars file following the schema provided in the example_tfvars file found in the repository.
- 3. Run `terraform apply`, check the deployment plan to ensure you have the correct setup and follow the prompt from terraform.
+ 3. Run `terraform apply`, check the deployment plan to ensure you have the correct setup and follow the prompts.

  That's it!!